fortrabbit/legal/acceptable-use-policy.md

 # Acceptable use policy of fortrabbit

-last reviewed on June 1st, 2018
+last modified: 5th of August 2021

 fortrabbit is intended to be used to host websites, web-applications, and web-APIs.
 This policy describes forbidden uses.
 The examples described here are not exhaustive.
 We may modify this policy at any time.